jamulussoftware/jamuluswebsite/contribute/en/Style-and-Tone.md

 “Country/Region” Keep in mind that some areas of the world have a controversal (political) status.
 If possible, be generic and remain neutral.
 Instead of just saying country, use “Country/Region“ or “Location“.

-Registration: When a Server is configured in Registered mode, it will be "listed" when successfully registered by a Directory.
-Note that if a Directory is full, a Registered Server may not therefore be "listed" becuase it has not been successfully "registered".
+Registration: When a Server is configured in Registered mode, it will be _listed_ when successfully registered by a Directory.
+Note that if a Directory is full, a Registered Server will not be _listed_ because it has not been successfully _registered_.

 ## Units